dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Use Cloud Storage.
 Write a Dataprep job to split the data into partitioned tables.
 - [ ] Use Cloud Bigtable.
 Design short and wide tables, and use a new column for each single event version.
 - [x] Use Cloud Bigtable.
 Design tall and narrow tables, and use a new row for each single event version.
+> **Correct:** This is correct because it is a recommended best practice.
+Use Cloud Bigtable and this schema for this scenario.
+Cloud Storage would have cheaper STORAGE costs than Cloud Bigtable, but we want to **minimize QUERY costs**.
 - [ ] Use Cloud Storage.
 Join the raw file data with a BigQuery log table.